Porsche 911 (997): Turbo/Turbo Cabriolet (2010–2013)

 The Turbo was available with a manual transmission or the optional 7-speed PDK dual-clutch gearbox, which replaced the Tiptronic.
-With PDK and the optional sport-chrono package, which includes the availability of an electronically controlled launch control and an overboost-function for temporarily increasing the turbo-pressure, Porsche claimed the 911 Turbo would accelerate from 0-100 km/h in 3.4 seconds and attain a top-speed of 194 mi/h.
-Motor Trend tested the Turbo in 2010 and achieved 0-60 mph (0-97 km/h) in 2.8 seconds, 0.6 of a second quicker than Porsche's claim.
+With PDK and the optional sport-chrono package, which includes the availability of an electronically controlled launch control and an overboost-function for temporarily increasing the turbo-pressure, Porsche claimed the 911 Turbo would accelerate from 0–100 km/h in 3.4 seconds and attain a top-speed of 194 mi/h.
+Motor Trend tested the Turbo in 2010 and achieved 0–60 mph in 2.8 seconds, 0.6 of a second quicker than Porsche's claim.
 The model was also available with optional Porsche Torque Vectoring (PTV), which brakes the inner rear wheel to provide turning-torque through a curve reducing initial under steer.
 The look of the refreshed Gen II model was left mostly untouched from the 997 turbo Gen I. The taillights were updated to LED to match the 997 Gen II along with changes to the front lamps.
 The exhaust pipes were "fatter", and the standard 19 in wheels received a new design.
 Thanks to revised dynamics the facelifted 997 can handle 1.3 g forces on a skid-pad according to Porsche.

 Models equipped with the PDK also include an optional 3-spoke steering wheel with gearshift paddles as an alternative to the standard steering wheel with shift buttons.

 Production versions went on sale in Germany in November 2009.
 European models had an MSRP of €122,400 for the Coupé and €131,800 for the Cabriolet (before tax).